 To this day Kelsey loves making sure that the Seattle Tree Care team is at the ready to provide an outstanding experience for your tree care, because a lifetime spent in Seattle means Kelsey knows that when the sun shines we all want to enjoy the great outdoors!

-Project Manager & IPM Specialist
+Project Manager & Plant Health Care Manager

 Ethan moved to Seattle from New York State where he earned a B.S in Biology from SUNY Cortland in 2012.
 Upon completion of his bachelor’s degree he earned a M.S degree in Forestry and Natural Resource Science from the University of Arkansas at Monticello.
 Ethan has a wide range of experience leading and working on projects centered on mycology, climate change, invasive insects, fire and forest ecology.
 He developed a love of trees by exploring the forests of the beautiful Adirondack mountains.
 In his free time Ethan enjoys a range of outdoor activities including hiking, fishing, and traveling.